raizen74/aws-sysops/README.md

 The `ROLLBACK_COMPLETE` status indicates the successful removal of one or more stacks after a failed stack creation or after an explicitly canceled stack creation.
 Any resources that were created during the create stack action are deleted.
 This status exists only after a failed stack creation.
 It signifies that all operations from the partially created stack have been appropriately cleaned up.
 When in this state, only a delete operation can be performed.

 **STACK SETS**
+u
+Updating a stack set updates all stack instances.
+If you have 20 accounts each in two regions, you will have 40 stack instances, and all will be updated when you update the stack set.

 Stack sets can be created using either **self-managed permissions** or **service-managed permissions**.
 With service-managed permissions, you can deploy stack instances to accounts managed by AWS Organizations.
 Using this permissions model, you don't have to create the necessary IAM roles; StackSets creates the IAM roles on your behalf.
 - You must set up a trust relationship between the administrator (An administrator account is the AWS account in which you create stack sets) and target accounts before creating stacks in target accounts